Wopee-io/wopee-mcp/README.md

 ## Notes

 - Most tools require a `suiteUuid`.
 Always start by fetching or creating a suite.
-- `wopee_dispatch_analysis` tool will go through whole cycle of processing - crawling the application and generating all of the artifacts one by one.
+- `wopee_dispatch_analysis` tool will go through whole cycle of processing - crawling the application and generating all of the files(artifacts) one by one.
 - It is advisable to use [cmd.wopee.io](https://cmd.wopee.io) for a convenient visual representation of the generated data and results of the agent runs.